 It was Father’s Day 1996.Brian had just come out from seeing a play at the Merriam Theater in Philadelphia.There he was, Mr. Jones, he called himself.A dark skin man with long hair that had not been combed for a while.For a shirt he wrapped a torn blanket half way around him exposing his skin that stretched across his meatless ribs.His pants were stained and to hold them up was a rope that he had found.

 A couple of days later, Brian rushed home from work and made about forty bagged lunches.
-Brianleft the house around 7pm and headed into Center City to the corner of Broad and South; that’s where he told them he would be.
+Brianleft the house around 7pm and headed into Center City to the corner of Broad and South; that’s where he told him where he would be.
 He gave him two of the bagged lunches and the Bible he asked for.
 Brian proceeded to walk the streets of Center City passing out bagged lunches to homeless people in need of food.

-At the end of my evening I came to 16th & The Benjamin Franklin Parkway and saw 10 homeless people sitting on benches and we only had 5 bagged lunches left.
+At the end of the evening I came to 16th & The Benjamin Franklin Parkway and saw 10 homeless people sitting on benches and we only had 5 bagged lunches left.
 They began to pass them out not knowing what would happen; the homeless people began to divide the lunches amongst themselves.
 Brian never saw Mr. Jones again, but stated, "I see the smile he had on his face that night every time I see the smile of another homeless person we reach."

 The Chicken Man